cowrie/cowrie/INSTALL.md

   * [Step 7: Port redirection (optional)](#step-7--port-redirection--optional-)
   * [Troubleshooting](#troubleshooting)

-## Step 1: Install required Debian packages
+## Step 1: Install dependencies

-There are two ways to install Cowrie: with a python virtual environment, or directly on to the system.
-The virtual environment is prefered as it isolates Cowrie and its dependencies from other python software on the system.
+There are two ways to install Cowrie's Python dependencies: in a Python virtual environment or directly on to the system.
+The virtual environment is preferred as it isolates Cowrie and its dependencies from other Python software on the system.

 ### Option A: dependencies for virtualenv

+This install virtual environments and other dependencies.
+The actual python packages are installed later.

 On Debian based systems (tested on Debian 8, 2016-08-30):
 ```
 $ sudo apt-get install git virtualenv libmpfr-dev libssl-dev libmpc-dev libffi-dev build-essential libpython-dev
 ```

 ### Option B: dependencies for bare install